Loss Of Life: Wrongful Death Lawyer Guiding Atlanta Families

 A workplace accident also may claim the life of a victim.
 When this happens, their family may be able to obtain death benefits through the state workers’ compensation system.
 They also may be able to bring a third-party personal injury claim if another person or entity other than the victim’s employer or co-worker was at least partly responsible for causing the fatal accident.

 Discuss Your Situation With A Wrongful Death Lawyer In The Atlanta Area

 Losing a loved one is never easy, and it is even more painful when the death is unexpected.
 If you have lost a loved one due to the negligence of someone else, you should contact an Atlanta wrongful death attorney who can help you assert your rights.
-At The Law Offices of T. Andrew Miller, we understand the nuances of this area of law, and we can apply that knowledge to your case.
-We also represent families in Stone Mountain, Marietta, Lawrenceville, Norcross, and other communities in Fulton, DeKalb, Cobb, and Gwinnett Counties.
+At The Law Offices of T. Andrew Miller, LLC, we understand the nuances of this area of law, and we can apply that knowledge to your case.
 For a free consultation with a personal injury attorney or a workers’ compensation lawyer, contact us online or by calling us at 678-605-9109.